The title of this episode is, “Can’t We All Just Get Along?”

-Eutyches was a, how to describe him; elderly-elder, a senior leader, an aged monk in Constantinople who advocated one nature for Jesus.
+Eutyches was a, how to describe him; elderly-elder, a senior leader, an aged-monk in Constantinople who advocated one nature for Jesus.
 Eutychianism said that while in the Incarnation Jesus was both God & man, His divine nature totally overwhelmed his human nature, like a drop of vinegar is lost in the sea.

 What happened between Cyril & Nestorius is this . . .

-Now, what I’m about to say some will find hard to swallow, but while Nestorius’s name became associate with one of the major heresies to split the church, the error he’s accused of he was not guilty of.
+Now, what I’m about to say some will find hard to swallow, but while Nestorius’s name became associated with one of the major heresies to split the church, the error he’s accused of he most likely wasn’t guilty of.
 What Nestorius was guilty of was being a jerk.
 His story is typical for several of the men who were picked to lead the church at Constantinople during the 4th through 7th Cs; effective preachers but lousy administrators & seriously lacking in people skills.
 Look, if you’re going to be pegged to lead the Church at the Political center of the Empire, you better be a savvy political operator, as well as a man of moral & ethical excellence.
 A heavy dose of tact ought to have been a pre-requisite.
 But guys kept getting selected who came to the Capital on a campaign to clean house.
-And many of them seem to have thought subtlety was only the devil’s tool.
+And many of them seem to have thought subtlety was the devil’s tool.

-Cyril condemned Nestorius at a Synod in Alexandria and sent him a notice with a cover letter listing 12 Anathemas against Nestorius and anyone else who disagreed with the Alexandrian position.
-For example à “If anyone does not confess Emmanuel to be very God, and does not acknowledge the Holy Virgin to be Theotokos, for she brought forth after the flesh the Word of God become flesh, let him be anathema”
+Cyril condemned Nestorius at a Synod in Alexandria and sent him a notice with a cover letter listing 12 anathemas against Nestorius and anyone else who disagreed with the Alexandrian position.
+For example à “If anyone does not confess Emmanuel to be very God, and does not acknowledge the Holy Virgin to be Theotokos, for she brought forth after the flesh the Word of God become flesh, let him be anathema.”

 Emperor Theodosius II called a general council to meet at Ephesus in 431.
 This Council is sometimes called the Robber’s Synod because it turned into a bloody romp by Cyril’s supporters.
 As the bishops gathered in Ephesus, it quickly became evident the Council was far more concerned with politics than theology.
 This wasn’t going to be a sedate debate over texts, words & grammar.
-It was going to be more of a physical contest.
+It was going to be a physical contest.
 Let’s settle doctrinal disputes with clubs instead of books.

 A report reached Theodosius II, and representatives of both sides pled their case.
 Theodosius’s first instinct was to confirm the depositions of Cyril, Memnon, & Nestorius.
 Be done with the lot of them.
 But a lavish gift from Cyril persuaded the Emperor to dissolve the Council and send Nestorius into exile.
 A new bishop for Constantinople was consecrated.
 Cyril returned in triumph to Alexandria.

-From an historical perspective, it’s what happened AFTER the Council of Ephesus that was far more important.
+From a historical perspective, it’s what happened AFTER the Council of Ephesus that was far more important.
 John of Antioch sent a representative to Alexandria with a compromise creed.
 This asserted the duality of natures, in contrast to Cyril’s formulation, but accepted the Theotokos, in contrast to Nestorius.
 This compromise anticipated decisions to be reached at the next general church Council at Chalcedon.

 Cyril agreed to the creed and a reunion of the churches took place in 433.
-Since then, historians have asked is Cyril was being a statesman in agreeing to the compromise or did he just cynically accept it because he’d achieved his real purpose; getting rid of Nestorius.
+Since then, historians have asked if Cyril was being a statesman in agreeing to the compromise or did he just cynically accept it because he’d achieved his real purpose; getting rid of Nestorius.
 Either way, the real loser was Nestorius.
 Theodosius had his books burned, and many who agreed with Nestorius’s theology dropped their support.

-Those who represented his theological emphases continued to carry on their work in eastern Syria, becoming what History calls the Church of the East, a movement of the Gospel we’ll soon see reached all the way to the Pacific Ocean.
+Those who represented his theological emphases continued to carry on their work in eastern Syria, becoming what History calls the Church of the East, a movement of the Gospel we’ll soon see that reached all the way to the Pacific Ocean.

 Good grief.
 Have they read the Bible?
 The disciples were forever arguing over who was greatest.
 Paul & Barnabas had a falling out over John Mark.
 Paul had to get in Peter’s face when he played the hypocrite.